 With Individuals

-Perhaps you have a married female friend who has mentioned to you that she and a male co-worker have had lunch together several times or you have observed another married friend flirting.
+Perhaps you have a married female friend who has mentioned that she and a male co-worker have had lunch together several times or you have observed a married friend flirting with someone.
 You may see all kinds of red flags.
 While you shouldn’t jump to the worst possible conclusion, it’s not loving to pretend it’s no big deal.
 You may need to lovingly warn your friend of the danger of spending time one-on-one with someone of the opposite sex or playing around with something that might jeopardize her marriage.
 One way to begin the conversation might be to use an example from your own life when you thought something was harmless, but later realized it was a slippery slope.

 Or maybe you have a co-worker who announces he or she is getting “married” to his or her same-sex partner and hands you an invitation.
 You know refusing to go will not be taken well, but you, also, know you can’t support your friend’s choice.